Resolvable Triple Arrays: Agrawal's construction

 \begin{example} Similarly, the parameter set $(15 \times 28, 42)$ is admissible for triple arrays, and, moreover, there are known examples of would-be component designs, i.e. 2-$(15, 10, 18)$ and 2-$(28, 10, 5)$ designs.
 However, there are no symmetric 2-$(43, 15, 5)$ designs and thus no $(15 \times 28, 42)$-(unordered) triple arrays. \end{example}

 Since any triple array has an underlying unordered triple array, Theorem~\ref{thm:Agrawal-univ} in turn implies that any extremal triple array can be obtained from \emph{some} unordered triple array obtained from Agrawal's construction.
 It may, however, be the case that some extremal unordered triple arrays cannot be ordered.
-The following strengthening of Conjecture~\ref{conj:Agrawal} therefore seems to better reflect Agrawal's statement that ``such rearrangement is always possible''.
+The following strengthening of Conjecture~\ref{conj:Agrawal} therefore seems to better reflect Agrawal's observation that in the cases he tried, ``such rearrangement is always possible''.

 \begin{conjecture} For any $(r \times c, r + c - 1)$-unordered triple array $U$ with $e > 2$, there is an $(r \times c, r + c - 1)$-triple array $T$ with $U_T = U$. \end{conjecture}